Text normalizer, anyone?

 I’ve looked at plasTeX: I could use it to parse a LaTeX document, and export it as LaTeX.
 But then it would be a LaTeX-only solution.
 Does anyone have a better solution?

-9 Responses to “Text normalizer, anyone?”
+9 thoughts on “Text normalizer, anyone?

-I have roughly the same problem, colleagues mostly use TeXshop and just use the default soft wrapping, ending up with long lines or random line breaks.
+1. I have roughly the same problem, colleagues mostly use TeXshop and just use the default soft wrapping, ending up with long lines or random line breaks.

 I personally try to start new lines for each sentence, but then the text is not as nicely wrapped in the editor.
 Maybe just replace period-space-space by period-linebreak before commits, and the reverse at updates ?
 Is it possible to tell svn to use period-space-space as an additional end-of-line marker ?

-Why not just turn on vim’s wrap mode?
+2. Why not just turn on vim’s wrap mode?
 This only affects the display of the file.

-Matthew: the preblem with softwrap is that it makes really long lines so it makes conflicts more probable and reviewing differences difficult (eg fixing a typo in a paragraph when the whole paragraph is one hard line)
+3. Matthew: the preblem with softwrap is that it makes really long lines so it makes conflicts more probable and reviewing differences difficult (eg fixing a typo in a paragraph when the whole paragraph is one hard line)

-> However, I always hesitate before rewrapping paragraphs (using vim’s
+4. > However, I always hesitate before rewrapping paragraphs (using vim’s

 > gqap): this mean that I will add noise to my git history.